- Throwing Away Old VHS Tapes

-The best thing you can do is find a local recycling company that specializes in techno trash.
-They will ensure these old recordings are disposed of safely and efficiently so they don't harm anyone else after disposal.
+The best thing you can do is find a local recycling company that specializes in e-waste.
+They will ensure these old recordings are disposed of safely and efficiently so they don’t harm anyone else after disposal.

 To find the nearest center to service your VHS tapes, try Earth 911.